Excellence in Health Psychology Research Award

 By Kim Dixon, Ph.D. , Tuscaloosa VA Medical Center

-It is my pleasure to present the 2014 Outstanding Contributions to Clinical Health Psychology award to Dr. Barbara Cubic.
+It is my pleasure to present the 2014 Excellence in Clinical Health Psychology Award to Dr. Barbara Cubic.
 As you will hear, Dr. Cubic’s contributions to the field of Health Psychology, psychology training, and medical education are immeasurable.

 Dr. Cubic received her Ph.D. in clinical psychology from Louisiana State University, completed a doctoral internship at the Boston VA Consortium, and postdoctoral training at the Center for Cognitive Therapy: Beck Institute.
 She is certified by the Academy of Cognitive Therapy as a CBT therapist and CBT supervisor and she is a Founding Fellow for the Academy of Cognitive Therapy (ACT).

 Dr. Cubic has spent her entire career in academic medicine at Eastern Virginia Medical School where she holds the rank of Professor in the Departments of Psychiatry and Behavioral Sciences and Family and Community Medicine.
 She is a renowned expert in primary care psychology and integrated care, and has provided over 70 educational symposia and workshops on such topics as “Competencies for Psychology Practice in Primary Care; Integrated Care: Models of Clinical Care Delivery and Education and Training; and, The Role of Interdisciplinary Training in Preparing Psychologists for Integrated Behavioral Health Services.”
 She has authored myriad book chapters and journal articles related to psychology training competencies, integrated care, and medical education.